Forgot password

 • Documented power is too vague and too passive to rank it alongside the serious fight-warpers.

-NOTE: Many Stands have powerul synergy with other aspects of your build.
-For example, The World and TWAU work especially well with Knives, D4C interacts heavily with the Poncho, and Tusk has its own special obtainment rule tied to the Left Arm Corpse Part.
+NOTE: Many Stands have powerful synergy with other aspects of your build.
+For example, TWAU has the Checkmate passive that doubles your knife output, D4C interacts heavily with the Poncho (which reduces overall damage taken in exchange for more limb damage), and Tusk has its own special obtainment rule tied to the Left Arm Corpse Part.
+Whitesnake's Disc Grab can completely disable another player's Stand, making it a devastating counter-pick in Stand-heavy lobbies.

 RELATED: Ultimate Bridger Western Tier List